 Great Scrum Masters, unlike any others, are exceptional coaches who are skilled in aiding the growth of individuals and teams.
 Their unique skillset includes the following capabilities:

-Scrum Masters do the least appreciated work when it comes to Agile teams, such as create buffers between chaotic organizational happenings and the team.
+Scrum Masters do the least appreciated work when it comes to Agile teams, such as creating buffers between chaotic organizational happenings and the team.
 They are able to:

 Through their Scrum Master, some teams have doubled their productivity because he or she took control of the interface between the team and the other parts of the organization.